veit/jupyter-tutorial/docs/refactoring/performance/parallelise-pandas.rst

 Dask
 ----

-:doc:`dask` DataFrame is a large parallel DataFrame made up of multiple Pandas DataFrames.
+`Dask DataFrame <../../refactoring/performance/dask.html#Dask-DataFrame>`_ is a large parallel DataFrame made up of multiple Pandas DataFrames.
 Here, the ``dask.dataframe`` API is a subset of the Pandas API, although there are minor changes.

 .. seealso::